SparkPost/support-docs/articles/my-account-and-profile/enabling-two-factor-authentication.md

 ![](media/enabling-two-factor-authentication/2-factor-auth-popup.png)

-Open up your chosen Authenticator App and scan the QR code.
-If you can’t, or don’t want to scan the QR code, you can also type the 23-character key into your App.
+Open up your chosen authenticator app and scan the QR code.
+If you can’t or don’t want to scan the QR code, you can also type the 23-character key into your App.

 **NOTE: It is essential that you do store the authentication token somewhere safe!
 We are unable to reset or remove Two-Factor Authentication from your account should you lose your device.**